microsoft/nn-Meter/docs/builder/prepare_backend.md

 ## Use the Customized Backend in Experiment

-After registration, users could get access to the customized backend by calling its builtin name:
+If the backend is successfully registered, users are supposed to access to the customized backend by calling its builtin name:

 ``` python
 # initialize builder config with workspace